 The wet Season: November to May

-This season goes on from the month of November till May each year.
+This season goes on from the month of November till May each year with the average day temperatures are 28°C (82°F) while at night the average temperatures are 16°C (61°F).
 During this time, the vegetation is stunning and adequate.
 The rates and prices may be much lower since this is the low season.
 The wet season is also prime time for bird watching since the migratory birds are present then.

-March to May mark the peak of the wet season and it is considerably less good to view the wildlife as compared to during the dry season since most animals move out of the park.
+March to May mark the wettest months in Tarangire and it is considerably less rewarding to view the wildlife as compared to during the dry season since most animals move out of the park.

-The wet season consist of long rains for March to May and short rains during November and December.
-The rains normally fall in the afternoons and hardly for the whole day.
+The wet season consist of long rains that begin in March to May and then the short rains that come in November and December.
+The rains normally fall in the afternoons and it hardly lasts the entire day.

 The temperatures do not change much over the year and it does not usually get too hot although the evenings and mornings tend to get too cold.

 The Tarangire weather is temperate and enjoyable.
 Showers usually come about in the afternoon.
-After the short rains, a dry spell will occur and its beginning is difficult to predict.
+After the short rains, a dry spell will occur however, its beginning is very unpredictable year after year.

-Tarangire is known as a classic dry reserve.
-When it rains, the animals move up into the Masaai steppe yet in the dry season, the animals gather around the Tarangire River.
+In conclusion, Tarangire is considered as a classic dry reserve.
+When it rains, the animals move up into the Masaai steppe yet in the dry season, the animals gather around the Tarangire River offering remarkable game views.